1889 Louisville Colonels season: Continuing problems

 Davidson met payroll on June 21, but only by accounting for new fines to the team's players.
 In some cases, the fines exceeded the players' salary, and they were told they owed the club money.
 Star outfielder Pete Browning was fined $335, and total team fines came to $1,800, $1,200 of which was attributed to the walkout.
 Guy Hecker began taking steps towards founding a branch of John Montgomery Ward's Brotherhood of Professional Base Ball Players for the AA.
 On June 24, Davidson hired local bouncer Buck McKinney, ostensibly as team manager.
 While Wolf continued to handle on-field duties, McKinney traveled with the team to keep an eye on the players for the owner.

 Davidson gives up

 By July 2, however, another payroll was due, and when it became apparent that he would be unable to meet it, Davidson decided to turn the team over to the AA.
 He did so officially on July 5, at the same time that the players received their hearing from Wyckoff.
 On July 10, all previous fines were remitted, with the exception of those associated with the June 15 walkout.
-While local owners were quickly secured, the team continued to spiral downward, and after the season the team was bought by local distillery owner Barney Dreyfuss.
+The team was sold to a consortium of ten Louisville businessmen who set about the task of rebuilding it.
+Late in the season a new manager, Jack Chapman, was hired.
+He guided the Colonels for the last seven games of the 1889 season, and continued to serve as the club's manager until June 20, 1892.